 An occlusal appliance is a device that is worn in the mouth overnight and creates a barrier between your upper and lower teeth, eliminating the damage they cause by rubbing against each other.
 It also promotes improved jaw and bite alignment, which can help address uneven tooth wear.
 Research has shown that a well-designed hard appliance will help to relax the musculature, reducing wear even when it is not being worn.
 There are several designs and styles of appliances available to assist with treatment.
 Your doctor will expertly design your individualized appliance to ensure optimal bite alignment and maximum protection from additional tooth wear.
 Given the potential for costly dental treatments caused by untreated tooth wear, it is critical to work closely with your doctor to proactively treat the issue before more damage is sustained.

 ORAL APPLIANCE THERAPY FOR SLEEP APNEA

 Should a sleep disorder be suspected, Dr. Lepore or Dr. Dougherty may recommend administering a home sleep test (HST) or polysomnography (In-Lab Sleep Test).
-Dr. Lepore or Dr. Dougherty will work in conjunction with your primary care physician and medical specialists such as board certified sleep physicians and otolaryngologists (Ear, Nose, and Throat – ENT) to determine what the appropriate treatment would be should a condition of sleep disordered breathing be diagnosed.
+Dr. Lepore or Dr. Dougherty will work with your primary care physician and medical specialists such as board-certified sleep physicians and otolaryngologists (Ear, Nose, and Throat – ENT) to determine the appropriate treatment would be should a condition of sleep-disordered breathing be diagnosed.
 While CPAP is the standard of care for sleep apnea, some patients choose oral appliance therapy as a comparable alternative.

 PREVENT TOOTH DAMAGE NOW

-You should give Dr. Lepore or Dr. Dougherty a call today if you have any of the symptoms mentioned above or have concerns about your jaw and teeth.
+Call Dr. Lepore or Dr. Dougherty today at (727) 608-4690 if you have any of the symptoms mentioned above or have concerns about your jaw and teeth.